-This website uses "fonts.com", a font service of Monotype GmbH ("fonts.com"), Werner-Reimers-Straße 2-4, 61352 Bad Homburg ("fonts.com").
-The fonts used are locally installed, merely the number of site views is transmitted to "fonts.com".
-In this case, your IP address can be additionally transmitted to a server of "fonts.com" and stored within the scope of the usual server log.
+This web site uses "fonts.com”, a font service of Monotype GmbH ("fonts.com”), Werner-Reimers-Straße 2-4, 61352 Bad Homburg ("fonts.com”).
+The fonts used are locally installed, only the number of pages viewed is transmitted to "fonts.com".
+At the same time your IP address can additionally be transmitted to a server of "fonts.com" and be stored within the scope of the usual server log.

-The further processing of this information is the responsibility of "fonts.com"; please see the data protection notes (www.monotype.com/legal/privacy-policy) of "fonts.com" for the corresponding conditions and setting possibilities.
+The further processing of this information is the responsibility of "fonts.com"; the corresponding conditions and setting possibilities can be seen from the data protection notes (www.monotype.com/legal/privacy-policy) of "fonts.com”.

-The legal basis for the use of web fonts is Art.
-6 I (f) of GDPR.
-We are legitimately interested in this because we can present the representation of the fonts to you in a uniform manner.
-You are entitled at any time to a right of information and objection regarding your data stored by us, see Item 7 below regarding your rights as a person concerned.
+Legal basis for the use of web fonts is Art.
+6 I (f) GDPR.
+Our justified interest results from the fact that we can present to you the representation of the fonts in a homogeneous form.
+You are entitled to a right of information and objection at any time regarding your data stored by us, see below Item 7.
+Regarding your rights as a person affected.

 a.
 Rights of information